gavin1611/ContactForm/README.md

 Accounts have been created with Mailgun and Airtable.

-Email address gavin.lobo16@gmail.com(Customer Support Team)
+Email address gavinandre2007@gmail.com(Customer Support Team) On form submit each of the attributes is send the backend encode in a JSON Object which is then decoded on the server in function contact_info The details are interpreted into the respective functions and SQL statement.

 The code has been formatted and comments at appropriate places to ensure smooth understanding of the code.